 Tracheal stenosis

-Tracheal stenosis refers to the narrowing of the trachea, the main breathing tube of the lungs.
-It may be caused as a result of an injury (known as acquired tracheal stenosis); it can occur as a birth defect (known as congenital tracheal stenosis) or often there may be no apparent cause found (idiopathic subglottic stenosis).
+Tracheal stenosis may occur as a birth defect (known as congenital tracheal stenosis), or often there may be no apparent cause found (idiopathic subglottic stenosis).
 In the case of acquired tracheal stenosis, the trachea narrows as a reaction to an irritation or injury.
 In the case of congenital tracheal stenosis, abnormalities in the cartilage of the trachea can cause the airway to narrow.

 REQUEST AN APPOINTMENT